kolenaIO/kolena/docs/dataset/advanced-usage/extract-metadata-text.md

 ### Topic Tag

 Topic tagging determines the main topic or theme of the text.
-This property might be useful for testing models in scenarios where accurate content categorization or recommendation is crucial.
+This property might be useful to gauge model performance with relation to different topics pertaining to content.
 Topics are identified using inferences from an [NLP classification model](https://huggingface.co/cardiffnlp/tweet-topic-21-multi).

 ???
 Topics